2.2 Managing allegations against people that work or volunteer with children

 Suspension – when it should be considered

+The power to suspend lies with the employer.
 Suspension should be considered only in cases where there is cause to suspect a child or other children at the place of employment is/are at risk of harm/further harm or the case is so serious that it might be grounds for dismissal.
-The case manager must consider carefully whether the circumstances warrant suspension from contact with children until the allegation is resolved, and may wish to seek advice from their HR adviser and the LADO(s).
+The case manager/employer must consider carefully whether the circumstances warrant suspension from contact with children until the allegation is resolved, and should seek advice from their HR adviser and the LADO(s).

 The case manager/employer should also consider whether the result that would be achieved by immediate suspension could be obtained by agreeing alternative working arrangements (see below).
 In many cases an investigation can be resolved quickly and without the need for suspension.
 The decision around suspension would be the responsibility of the case manager/employer and should be directly informed by the severity, complexity of the allegation and any ongoing Police investigation.
 The LADO service will provide professional advice based upon the facts presented at the time to support the case manager/employer in their decision making, and on rare occasions this may result in challenge to the case manager/employer decision where the LADO disagrees with the assessment of risk.